TankerHQ/spec/features.md

 Only the *user* must be able to authenticate to the *application server*, retrieve their identity, and use it to decrypt their *verification key*.

+## Passphrase verification method

+### Functional perimeter

+A *user* can register a passphrase verification method to protect their *verification key*.
+The passphrase can be a user-chosen password, a randomly-generated token or even the answer to a security question.
+It *should not* be the same as the *application* password.

+When a *user* needs to verify their identity, they will be asked to enter their passphrase.

+There is no way to recover a lost passphrase.
+However, this method can be used in addition to the *email verification method*.

+### Access perimeter

+The passphrase must not be stored anywhere as it would compromise the user's account security.

+## Verification key

+### Functional perimeter

+A *user* can register their identity by using the *verification key* directly.
+In this case, the verification key must be provided *as is* for identity registration and verification.

+Contrary to other methods, this does not cause the *Tanker server* to store a half secret on behalf of the *user*.
+Therefore:

+* this method cannot be used with any other verification method
+* there is no way to recover a lost verification key

+### Access perimeter

+The verification key must not be stored anywhere as it would compromise the user's account security.

 ## Groups

 ### Functional perimeter